git-town/git-town/website/src/commands/prepend.md

 branch.
 It does that by inserting the new feature branch between the current feature branch and it's existing parent.

-When running without uncommitted changes in your workspace, it also [syncs](sync.md) the current feature branch to ensure commits into the new branch are on top of the current state of the repository.
-If the workspace contains uncommitted changes, `git prepend` does not perform this sync to let you commit your open changes first and then sync manually.
+If your Git workspace is clean (no uncommitted changes), it also [syncs](sync.md) the current feature branch to ensure commits into the new branch are on top of the current state of the repository.
+If the workspace is not clean (contains uncommitted changes), `git prepend` does not perform this sync to let you commit your open changes first.

-If the current branch already has a proposal, this command pushes the new branch in order to update the base branch of the existing proposal to the new branch.
+If the branch you call this command from has a proposal, this command updates it.
+To do so, it needs to push the new branch so that it can update the base branch of the existing proposal to it.

 Consider this branch setup: